Image: Tyler Spangler

 Grief at losing a child, sterility, sleeplessness, trauma, PTSD, intense jealousy from other women, ‘vampires’ (Lameia sucks the ‘lifeblood’ out of young men).

-Lameia had affairs with Zeus, and many children from him.
+Lameia had affairs with Zeus and had many children from him.
 Hera killed all of her children as a punishment.
-She became overcome with grief, unable to sleep, and thereafter alternated between sucking the life out of young men, or murdering other people’s children.
+She became overcome with grief, unable to sleep, and thereafter alternated between sucking the life out of young men or murdering other people’s children.

 Asteroid Atropos is one part of the “Moira” fates (in addition to Klotho & Lachesis).
 Atropos as a theme has a relationship to endings of all kinds: relationships, business, death, accidents, and illness.

 Tyche was the Greek Goddess of Fortune, so when afflicted can show poor fortune or luck.

 Can indicate incest, sexual abuse or sexual relationships that go against ‘natural law’ (bestiality, incest, et. al.).